5 incredible ways to see Australia’s best beach

 Science lesson of the day: The colour of the water in the Whitsundays is caused by fine particles of suspended siliceous sediment reflecting light.

-The silica white sand of Whitehaven Beach stretches for seven kilometres, so there’s plenty of room to claim a patch all your own for the day.
+The silica white sand of Whitehaven Beach stretches for seven kilometres, so there’s plenty of room to claim a patch all of your own for the day.
 It’s also great for polishing jewellery.

 Did you know?
 Captain Cook first sailed through the Whitsundays on June 4, 1770.
 Cook named the area after the day he sailed though – ‘Whitsunday’ – the seventh Sunday after Easter.